WuerthPhoenix/tornado/src/tornado/email_collector/doc/README.md

       append any output to it.
 - **email_collector**:
     - **tornado_event_socket_ip**:  The IP address where outgoing events will be written.
-      This should be the address where the Tornado Engine is listening for incoming events.
+      This should be the address where the Tornado Engine listens for incoming events.
     - **tornado_event_socket_port**:  The port where outgoing events will be written.
-      This should be the port where the Tornado Engine is listening for incoming events.
+      This should be the port where the Tornado Engine listens for incoming events.
     - **message_queue_size**:  The in-memory buffer size for Events.
 It makes the application resilient to Tornado Engine crashes or temporary unavailability.
       When Tornado restarts, all messages in the buffer will be sent.